UT-Covid/episimlab/README.md

 })
 ```

-* Fully integrated with the [`xarray-simlab`](https://xarray-simlab.readthedocs.io/) package.
-Episimlab provides a library of [`xsimlab.process` ]() classes ("processes"), as well as a handful of commonly-used [`xsimlab.model`]()s ("models").
+* **Fully integrated with the [`xarray-simlab`](https://xarray-simlab.readthedocs.io/) package -** Episimlab provides a library of [`xsimlab.process` ]() classes ("processes"), as well as a handful of commonly-used [`xsimlab.model`]()s ("models").
-* Users can quickly and easily develop their own process classes, either from scratch or based on an `episimlab` process, and include them in their models.
+* **Extensible -** Users can quickly and easily develop their own process classes, either from scratch or based on an `episimlab` process, and include them in their models.
-* Any variable can be high-dimensional.
-Want constant `beta` for all time points?
+* **Any variable can be high-dimensional -** Want constant `beta` for all time points?
 Use the `ConstantBeta` process.
 Want `beta` with age and risk group structure?
 Use `AgeRiskBeta`.
 Want to add your own custom structure and read it from a CSV file?
 Quickly write your own process, and it will integrate with processes provided by `episimlab`.
 Better yet, push your new process in a [Pull Request](CONTRIBUTING.md) so that others can use it!
-* Good performance under the hood.
-Frequently used processes - such as force of infection (FOI) calculation, SEIR disease progression, and travel between spatially separated nodes - are written in C-accelerated Python (Cython) with OpenMP support.
+* **Good performance under the hood -** Frequently used processes - such as force of infection (FOI) calculation, SEIR disease progression, and travel between spatially separated nodes - are written in C-accelerated Python (Cython) with OpenMP support.
 This results in 100-1000X speed-up compared to the equivalent process written in pure Python.

 ## Installation